-GemStone, GemBuilder, GemConnect, and the GemStone logos are trademarks or registered trademarks of GemStone Systems, Inc. in the United States and other countries.
+GemStone, GemBuilder, GemConnect, and the GemStone logos are trademarks or registered trademarks of VMware, Inc., previously of GemStone Systems, Inc., in the United States and other countries.

 UNIX is a registered trademark of The Open Group in the United States and other countries.